The Homemade Old Fashioned Lemonade is the most refreshing drink, easy to make, and perfect if you have a bunch of lemons to use up.

 Stir the sugar and water a few times until it heats up, and the sugar starts to dissolve.
 It should turn from a cloudy shade into crystal clear.

-Once the sugar has completely dissolved, remove the simple syrup from the heat and leave to cool.
+Once the sugar has completely dissolved, remove the simple syrup from the heat and leave it to cool.
 While the simple syrup is cooling, we’re going to start with the lemons.

 We will make enough lemonade for about four glasses worth, but the great thing about this recipe is it’s so simple to double triple or even halve the recipe to make as much as you want.